-Our firm has also provided assurance on regulatory returns, agreed upon procedures engagements and other assurance services to the Company and Group.
+Our firm has also provided other assurance services including a limited assurance engagement in respect of the Company and Group interim financial statements for the six month period ended 31 December 2018, a limited assurance engagement in respect of the Company's Insurer Solvency Return as at 31 December 2018, a reasonable assurance engagement in respect of the Company's Annual Insurer Solvency Return as at 30 June 2019, in addition to an agreed upon procedures engagement and limited review engagement in respect of the Company's reporting requirements to various banking partners in accordance with their respective agency agreements.
 Subject to certain restrictions, partners and employees of our firm may also deal with the Company and Group on normal terms within the ordinary course of trading activities of the Company and Group.
 These matters have not impaired our independence as auditor of the Company and Group.
 The firm has no other relationship with, or interest in, the Company and Group.